python/mypy/README.md

     $ python3 -m pip install -U mypy

-If you want to run the latest version of the code, you can install from git:
+If you want to run the latest version of the code, you can install it from git:

     $ python3 -m pip install -U git+git://github.com/python/mypy.git